anoma/nspec/docs/tutorial/engines/index.juvix.md

     - setting new timers and cancelling or resetting old ones
     - creating new engine instances[^4].

-??? warning "Action ≠ event-driven state machine event"
+??? warning "Action ≠ event of event-driven state machines ≈: trigger"

     While event-driven state machines are a big source of inspiration, we avoid using the term event.
-    First and foremost,
+    On the one hand,
-    events are supposed to be instantaneous,
+    events of the actor model are considered to be instantaneous;
+    this is a powerful abstraction,
-    which is a suitable abstraction for the actor model, but does not allow to reason about the time period it takes to process an arriving message or clock notification.
+    but does not allow to reason about the time period it takes to process an arriving message or clock notification.